watanabe-j/qfratio/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions to evaluate moments of ratios of quadratic forms in normal variables, specifically using recursive algorithms developed by Chikuse, Hillier, Bao, Kan and colleagues.
+This package provides functions to evaluate moments of ratios (and products) of quadratic forms in normal variables, specifically using recursive algorithms developed by Hillier, Bao, Kan and colleagues.
+Generating functions for these moments are closely related to the top-order zonal and invariant polynomials of matrix arguments.

-There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package has been developed independently with added functionalities.
+There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package has been developed independently with different functionalities.
-This has originally been developed for a biological application, specifically for evaluating average evolvability measures in quantitative genetics.
+This has originally been developed for a biological application, specifically for evaluating average evolvability measures in evolutionary quantitative genetics.

 This project is **under active development**.
 Most planned functionalities have been implemented, but some may lack comprehensive documentation.
-At present, substantial restructuring might be possible.
+Substantial restructuring may happen in the future.

 ## Installation